jameskimmel/opinions_about_tech_stuff/(ZFS) rules don't apply to me.md

-Are you fed up with all the preachy naysayers in the TrueNAS forum?
+Are you fed up with all the preachy naysayers in forums?
 Are you a rebel that was born free and is not afraid to take risks?
 Do you find it sometimes annoying that you always know better than everybody else?